edsu/inkdroid.org/_posts/2026-06-10-inside-out.md

 shapes the prompt.
 My code writes the output to a file.
 The LLM does exactly one thing: it reads the content I hand it and produces a summary.

+### rss-digest

+I threw it all on the fire and started over by writing [rss-digest] instead.
-So I wrote [rss-digest] instead.
-Well Claude and I wrote it.
+Well, truth be told, Claude and I wrote it.
+Ok, ok, mostly Claude.

 It's a small Python CLI that connects to any [GReader API]-compatible RSS reader (FreshRSS, Miniflux, Tiny Tiny RSS, The Old Reader), fetches your recent unread articles, and asks an LLM to produce a digest.
-Because it uses [LiteLLM] under the hood, you can point it at any compatible model — OpenAI, a local model running in LM Studio, whatever you prefer.
+Because it uses [LiteLLM] under the hood, you can point it at any compatible model: OpenAI, a local model running in LM Studio, whatever you prefer.

 The output is a Markdown file (or HTML with `--html`).
 I have a cron job run it in the morning and drop a file on my desktop for me to read.
+Here's an [example] of what it looks like.

 For smaller batches (≤25 articles) it gives you a structured list.
 For larger ones it produces a curated prose summary grouped by theme.
 You can pass a custom